Programs and Resources

-Our summer programs include HEOP’s 6-week summer prep session for incoming students and Jump Start, a 3-week early orientation and college transition program for pre-freshmen.
+Our summer programs include the Summer Academic Institute, HEOP’s 6-week summer prep session for incoming students, and Jump Start, a 3-week early orientation and college transition program for pre-first-year students.
 The College also hosts numerous summer workshops in the creative and performing arts.

 Thanks to a gift from the Oliver and Jennie R. Donaldson Charitable Trust, MMC has established the Donaldson Awards to help student’s present scholarly research at conferences around the country and the world.

 Need assistance settling on a major or creating your own course of study?
-OAA staff will help you navigate your options and make sure you stay on track to graduate on time.
+OSSA staff will help you navigate your options and make sure you stay on track to graduate on time.

 Counselors assist students and alumni in initial and ongoing professional development through services like resume help, interview prep, internship placement, and job search strategies.